winglang/winglibs/websocket/README.md

 ## Installation

-Use `npm` to iinstall this library:
+Use `npm` to install this library:

 ```sh
 npm i @winglibs/websocket